-Q.1.
-A piece of black electrode used in dry cell on strong heating in air gives a colourless gas which turns lime-water milky.
+Q1: A piece of black electrode used in dry cells on strong heating in the air gives a colorless gas that turns lime-water milky.
 What was the material of the electrode?

-Ans.
-The piece of black electrode used in the dry cell is made of graphite (which is an allotrope of carbon element).
-This is confirmed by the fact that the piece of electrode, on strong heating in air, gave a colourless gas carbon dioxide which turned lime-water milky.
+Answer: The piece of black electrode used in the dry cell is made of graphite (which is an allotrope of carbon element).
+This is confirmed by the fact that the piece of the electrode, on strong heating in air, gave a colorless gas carbon dioxide, which turned lime-water milky.
 Thus, the material of the electrode is graphite.

-Q.2.
-Why does graphite conducts electricity, but not diamond?
+Q2: Why does graphite conduct electricity, but not a diamond?

-Ans.
-In case of diamond, each carbon atom of a single crystal is surrounded by four other carbon atoms by covalent bonds such that they form four corners of a regular tetrahedron.
-Because of four covalent bonds with each carbon atom there are no free electrons available.
-Due to the non-availability of free electrons within crystalline structure, diamond acts as a bad conductor of electricity.
+Answer: In the case of a diamond, each carbon atom of a single crystal is surrounded by four other carbon atoms by covalent bonds such that they form four corners of a regular tetrahedron.
+Because of four covalent bonds with each carbon atom, there are no free electrons available.
+Due to the non-availability of free electrons within the crystalline structure, diamond acts as a bad conductor of electricity.

 Uses of Ethanol

-Ans.
-The sugar crystal will initially melt.
+Answer: The sugar crystal will initially melt.
 Gradually, they turn brown and start swelling up.
-They will give off large amount of steam.
-Finally black porous residue of carbon is left behind.
+They will give off a large amount of steam.
+Finally, the black porous residue of carbon is left behind.

-Ans.
-In aldehyde, the carbon atom of the carbonyl group is attached to one alkyl group (R) and one hydrogen atom but in ketone, the carbonyl group is attached to two alkyl groups.
-Aldehyde is a terminal functional group whereas ketone is a non terminal and exists in the middle of the carbon chain
+Answer: In aldehyde, the carbon atom of the carbonyl group is attached to one alkyl group (R) and one hydrogen atom, but in ketone, the carbonyl group is attached to two alkyl groups.
+Aldehyde is a terminal functional group, whereas ketone is non-terminal and exists in the middle of the carbon chain.

-Ans.
-Detergents made from long chain hydrocarbons having the minimum branching in their molecules are degraded more easily.
+Answer: Detergents made from long-chain hydrocarbons having the minimum branching in their molecules are degraded more easily.